bcgov/digital-policy/CPPM-Chapter12.md

 ### **Information management (IM):**

-The means by which an organization plans, collects, organizes, governs, secures, uses, controls, disseminates, exchanges, maintains and disposes of its information; as well as any means through which the organization ensures that the value of that information is identified and used to its fullest extent, including the facilitation of efficient discoverability of information.
+The means by which an organization plans, collects, organizes, governs, protects, uses, controls, disseminates, exchanges, maintains and disposes of its information; as well as any means through which the organization ensures its information's value is identified and that the information is used to its fullest extent, including the facilitation of efficient discoverability of information.

 ### **Information technology (IT):**